yuhong-zhong/yuhong-zhong.github.io/content/about/_index.md

 ---

 Hello!
 I am a first-year Ph.D. student in Computer Science at [Columbia University][1] advised by [Asaf Cidon][2].
-I am broadly interested in computer systems, especially storage systems and persistent memory.
+I am broadly interested in computer systems, especially storage systems and memory technologies.
 Before starting my Ph.D., I was a software engineer at [VMware][3] in the vSAN group working on the next generation of vSAN.
 I received my master's degree at [Columbia University][1] and my bachelor’s degree at [Harbin Institute of Technology][4].

 [1]: https://www.cs.columbia.edu/
 [2]: https://www.asafcidon.com/